DeNetPRO/Node/guide/denode-command.md

-# Denode CLI Account and Config Management Guide
+# DeNode CLI Account and Config Management Guide

 ## Overview
 The `account` and `config` commands allow users to manage Ethereum wallets and node configuration files for the Denode (peaq DePIN node).